Useful Apps For Travelling or Living in Singapore

 Home cleaning: Helpling, Kleepers

-Cleaning services in Singapore are not too expensive, so many people will find cleaners to clean up their homes regularly.
-In addition, if you are renting an unit in Singapore, hiring a cleaning company for a move-out cleaning before handing over the keys helps you from losing your deposit.
+Cleaning services in Singapore are not too expensive, so many people will find cleaners to keep their homes nice and neat regularly.
+In addition, if you are renting a unit in Singapore, hiring a cleaning company for a move-out cleaning before handing over the keys helps you from losing your deposit.
 I have used both Helpling and Kleepers.
-The cleaning quality of the two services is very good, but I only install the Helpling APP because I like to make appointment just 1 week in advance and it’s easier for me to find a slot in Helping.
+The cleaning quality of the two services is very good, but I only install the Helpling APP because I like to make appointments just 1 week in advance and it’s easier for me to find a slot in Helpling.

 This is my Helpling $30 discount code: bhqr07 If someone uses it, I will also get a $30 discount.

 The above are the APPs I will use in my life, I hope it helps.

 Hi!
 I am Wang wang, a Taiwanese girl living in Tokyo.
 I stayed in Singapore prior to Tokyo.
 This is the place for me to share my working and life experiences!

 Some links on this site are affiliate links.